Myślewice Palace

-The Myślewicki Palace (Pałac Myślewicki) is a rococo-neoclassical palace in Warsaw's Royal Baths Park.
+The Myślewice Palace (Pałac Myślewicki) is a rococo-neoclassical palace in Warsaw's Royal Baths Park, in Poland.
 It was created for King Stanisław August Poniatowski as one of the first buildings in the Royal Baths.
 Its name derives from that of the nearby now nonexistent village of Myślewice.

 History

 Initially, the palace was inhabited by the king's courtiers and later by Józef Antoni Poniatowski, the king's nephew.
 The cartouche above the main entrance was decorated with his initials JP.

 In the 19th century and during the People's Republic of Poland the palace served as a guest house and opened its doors to eminent guests such as Napoleon I and U.S. President Richard Nixon.
-On September 15, 1958 the first meeting of the ambassadors of the People's Republic of China and the United States took place in the palace, which is considered as the first attempt to establish contacts between the two countries.
+On September 15, 1958, the first meeting of the ambassadors of the People's Republic of China and the United States took place in the palace, which is considered the first attempt to establish contacts between the two countries and resulted in the establishment of diplomatic relations between the two countries.